 The chief reason behind the controversy is the proposed link between loot boxes and gambling.
-Many observers consider loot boxes to be a form of gambling, as players are paying money to win prizes based on chance, similar to some of the new online slot games.
+Many observers consider loot boxes to be a form of gambling, as players are paying money to win prizes based on chance, similar to some of the new online slot games available at new casinos.
 What’s more, the odds of a player receiving a valuable prize aren’t particularly favourable and, in most games, the odds aren’t even published.

 The lottery-based nature of loot box purchases, along with the low likelihood of getting a top prize, has been accused of encouraging players to buy more in search of better rewards.
 Critics and gamers alike have referred to the purchasing of loot boxes as addictive, while video gaming itself has also come under increased scrutiny for its addictive nature.

 One of the main areas of criticism focuses on the age of players.
 Games like CS:GO and Overwatch are very popular among teenagers and children, and people have claimed these titles are encouraging underage gambling.
 Of course, you must be 18 years old to legally gamble in the UK, but real money loot boxes have no such age restrictions.
 Some websites have even begun offering “real life” loot boxes, which can be purchased online and contain mystery items such as iPhones and trainers.
 Several prominent YouTubers have been criticised for promoting these products to children.